terhechte/appventure/guides/catalyst/how/responder_chain.md

 [frontMatter]
-title = "use the responder chain?" tags = ["catalyst", "macos", "uikitformac"] created = "2019-07-05" description = ""
+title = "How do I use the responder chain?" tags = ["catalyst", "macos", "uikitformac"] created = "2019-07-05" description = ""